Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

 \textbf{Challenges.} One of the main challenges in translation is to guarantee that the generated translation conveys the same meaning as its source (i.e., avoiding semantic shift).
-Most contributions in translation often focus on high-resource languages (e.g., English and Chinese) because of the abundant resources available.
+Most contributions in translation often focus on high-resource languages (e.g., English and Chinese).
 Consequently, training and evaluation are more difficult for low-resource languages due to the lack of accessible data covering them \citep{TaunkSPS23}.
-The mismatch between train and test data can significantly impact the performance of any translation system \citep{CurreyMD20, ArtetxeGBF23}.
+The mismatch between train and test data (i.e., the model being trained on data different from the data it is evaluated or used on) can significantly impact the performance of any translation system \citep{CurreyMD20, ArtetxeGBF23}.
 To mitigate this problem, \citet{ArtetxeGBF23} adapt the human training data by back-translation (e.g., Portoguese to English to Portoguese), making it more similar to a machine-generated model input during test time.
 They assume that applying machine translation twice induces a similar error and thus reduces the gap between train and test data.
 A well-selected dataset can also help reduce the train/test mismatch \citep{VilarFCL23}.